Hopson97/open-builder/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: Bug
+assignees: ''

+---

 # Bug Name

 (Does your bug have a name that you can use to refer to it throughout this doc?)